|

 island and I know there are a lot more good

-One thing you will notice is that most of the restaurants I have chosen to review (and eat at) are the ones that generally serve traditional food from Lesvos.
+One thing you will notice is that most of the restaurants I have chosen to review are the ones that generally serve traditional food from Lesvos.
 There are a number of new restaurants that could be called bistros or neo-Greek or International that I have not included, many owned by foreigners.
 Eventually I will do an entire page for them but for now if you want to check them out and let me know how you like them please do and send me an e-mail.
 Or if you have a restaurant and feel like you should at least be mentioned on this page just get your customers to write and tell me what they like the most about your restaurant.
-I can definitely be persuaded by public opinion to add (and occassionally remove) a restaurant.
+I can definitely be persuaded by public opinion to add (and occasionally remove) a restaurant.
+If you find this page useful please share it with your friends on Facebook or whatever social media you are addicted to.

 |